L\'evy flights and L\'evy walks under stochastic resetting: Model and results

 while $\mathcal{T}_2(x_0)$ is the second moment of the first passage time.
 The Langevin equation~(\ref{eq:langevin}) can be approximated with the (stochastic) Euler--Maruyama method \cite{higham2001algorithmic,mannella2002}

 where $\xi_\alpha^t$ represents a sequence of independent identically distributed $\alpha$-stable random variables \cite{chambers1976,weron1995,weron1996}, see Eq.~(\ref{eq:levycf}).

 For the model under study, the coefficient of variation $CV(x_0)$ is a symmetric function of the initial condition $x_0$, i.e., $CV(x_0)=CV(-x_0)$ as the escape problem (due to noise symmetry) is symmetric with respect of the sign change in the initial condition $x_0$.
 The symmetry implies from the system symmetry (symmetric boundaries and symmetric noise) and consequently is visible not only in Eq.~(\ref{eq:cvalpha2}) but also in Eqs.~(\ref{eq:mfpt}) -- (\ref{eq:t2}).
 The condition $CV>1$ is a sufficient, but not necessary condition, when stochastic resetting can facilitate the escape kinetics \cite{rotbart2015michaelis,pal2019landau,pal2022inspection}.
-As it implies from Eq.~(\ref{eq:res-cond}), stochastic resetting can accelerate the escape kinetics if initial condition, which is equivalent to the point from which the motion is restarted, sufficiently breaks the system symmetry, i.e., if restarting the motion anew is more efficient in bringing a particle towards the target (edges of the interval) than waiting for a particle to approach the target (borders).
-Fig.~\ref{fig:cvalpha2} compares results of numerical simulations (points) with theoretical predictions (solid lines) for $\alpha=2$ (Gaussian white noise driving) demonstrating perfect agreement.
-Due to system symmetry, in Fig.~\ref{fig:cvalpha2}, we show results for $x_0>0$ only.
-Moreover, we set the interval half-width $L$ to $L=1$.
+As it implies from Eq.~(\ref{eq:res-cond}), stochastic resetting can accelerate the escape kinetics if initial condition, which is equivalent to the point from which the motion is restarted, sufficiently breaks the system symmetry, i.e., if restarting the motion anew is more efficient in bringing a particle towards the target (edges of the interval) than waiting for a particle to approach the target (borders). {In other words, for the escape from a finite interval, the point from which the motion is restarted is sufficiently far from the center of the interval ($x=0$).} Fig.~\ref{fig:cvalpha2} compares results of numerical simulations (points) with theoretical predictions (solid lines) for $\alpha=2$ (Gaussian white noise driving) demonstrating perfect agreement.
+Due to system symmetry, in Fig.~\ref{fig:cvalpha2}, we show results for $x_0>0$ only. {Moreover, we set the interval half-width $L$ to $L=1$ and the scale parameter $\sigma$ to $\sigma=1$, what is equivalent to the tranformation of the escape problem to the dimensionless variables, see Appendix~\ref{sec:units}.}

 Stochastic resetting, i.e., starting anew from the initial conditions $x_0$ can be used to facilitate the escape kinetics.
 One of common restarting schemes, is the so-called fixed rate (Poissonian) resetting, for which the distribution of time intervals between two consecutive resets follow the exponential density $\phi(t) = r \exp(-rt)$, where $r$ is the (fixed) reset rate.
 Thus, the mean time between two consecutive restarts reads $\langle t \rangle = 1 / r$.
 The MFPT under Poissonian resetting for a process driven by GWN $(\alpha = 2)$ \cite{pal2019first} from the $(-L,L)$ interval restricted by two absorbing boundaries reads